AravindMurgan/React_CRUD_App/README.md

 # React CRUD Application

-> React app that has a CRUD functionality and the states are stored and persisted in local storage
+> React app that has a CRUD functionality and the states are stored and persisted in local storage , Local storage is implemented using a custom hook which is responsible storing and updating states

 ## Usage